-The applicable laws governing the insurance policy of WMFS are based on the laws of Bermuda, while the Scheme Rules are governed by the laws of Hong Kong.
+The governing law of the Policy (other than the Scheme Rules appended to the Policy) is the laws of Bermuda.
+The Scheme Rules are governed by the laws of Hong Kong.

 It is acknowledged that the parties concerned have the right to bring legal action in a Hong Kong court of law as well as in any court elsewhere which has a relevant connection to the WMFS.